oneapi-src/oneDNN/README.md

 Library (ACL) integration.
 ACL is an open-source library for machine learning applications and provides AArch64 optimized implementations of core functions.
-This functionality currently requires that ACL is downloaded and built separately, see [Build from Source]. oneDNN only supports Compute Library versions 23.11 or later.
+This functionality currently requires that ACL is downloaded and built separately; see [Build from Source]. oneDNN only supports Compute Library versions 23.11 or later.

 > **WARNING**